Jesus of Nazareth

 1 Cor.
 15:20:

-But now Messiah has been raised from the dead, the first fruits of those who are asleep
+But now Messiah has been raised from the dead, a first fruit of those who are asleep [in death].

 Counting the Omer: The fifty days between the Wave Offering (Omer) and Pentecost (Lev.
 23:15-16).
 In the year of Jesus’ crucifixion, he appeared to his disciples after his resurrection during the first forty days of this period.